 Introductory textbooks are helpful in a first year course as a way to expose students to the central approaches and concepts in anthropology.
 However, they rarely give students a clear sense of the types of questions cultural anthropologists ask, and how we go about conducting research.
 The best way to understand these things is to read ethnographies.
 Ideally, I would have you read two or three ethnographies over the semester.
 For this course, we will make do with one ethnography and several articles.
 The ethnography is for sale in the bookstore.
 The articles and book chapters are available through D2L.
 Students are responsible for coming to class with the week's reading completed.
+There is now an open access textbook available for anthropology.
+This textbook is not required material for the course, but is available for free if you would like to refer to it.

-(a)Books
+(a) Books (required)